How to Submit a Contributed Column

 Put your topic in the spotlight, not yourself

-Contributed columns, which appear in the back section of our magazine, are substantially different than the feature articles we assign to professional writers and publish in the front.
+Contributed columns, which appear in the back section of our magazine, are substantially different from the feature articles we assign to professional writers and publish in the front.
 We're looking for topic-based contributed columns from local business people, not self-promotional pieces.
 For example, writing a piece on how to solve employee disputes is great; writing a piece on why people should come to your law firm for help regarding employee disputes is not.

 We always try to take a hands-off approach to contributed columns: If we can publish your submission without changing a word, we will.
 However, we often make minor changes to bring a column in line with our style.
 We follow the style guidelines of the Associated Press.
-If we feel more significant changes are required, we'll make them, passing any such changes your way for approval before your column goes to press.
+If we think more significant changes are required, we'll make them, passing any such changes your way for approval before your column goes to press.

 For more information or

 to submit a contributed